v6d-io/v6d/CONTRIBUTING.rst

 - libclang
 - parsec

-Developing vineyard using Docker
+Developing Vineyard Using Docker
 --------------------------------

-To simplify the dependency installation process, we have provided a docker image with all requirements installed.
-The docker image can be found from `vineyardcloudnative/vineyard-dev <https://hub.docker.com/r/vineyardcloudnative/vineyard-dev/tags>`_.
+To streamline the dependency installation process, we offer a pre-built Docker image containing all necessary requirements.
+You can find this image at `vineyardcloudnative/vineyard-dev <https://hub.docker.com/r/vineyardcloudnative/vineyard-dev/tags>`_.

 .. code:: shell